bxbye/Book-Lendings-Tracking-with-Python/README.md

 --windowed: This option creates a windowed app that can be minimized and maximized.
 --icon: This option specifies the icon that will be used for your app.

+# Set up of application
+setup_fake_data.py file is going to create 10 users and 50 books for starting with fake data.